Exact Criterion for Ground-State Overlap Dominance after Quantum Quenches: Abstract

 \section{Abstract}

-Recently, conjectured and verified in TIFM model that for a sudden quench within the same physical phase region, the overlap of the initial ground state with the final eigenstates is maximal for the final ground state.
-We solve this problem exactly for a broad class of translationally invariant free-fermion systems.
-For Hamiltonians that factorize into independent $2\times2$ sectors, the final ground state is uniquely maximal if and only if the initial and final sector Bloch vectors have positive dot product.
-This exact criterion proves the conjecture for large classes, but also shows that it is false in general: in Kitaev chains there are same-phase quenches for which the final ground state is not the maximal-overlap state.
-The same mechanism has a direct dynamical consequence, implying that same-phase quenches can generate DQPTs without crossing an physical phase boundary.
+It was recently conjectured and verified for the transverse-field Ising model [Phys.
+Rev. B 113, 165102 (2026)] that, after a sudden quench within the same equilibrium phase, the initial ground state has its largest overlap with the final ground state.
+We show that this phase-based criterion is generally false, even in translationally invariant free-fermion systems.
+For Hamiltonians that factorize into independent $2\times 2$ momentum sectors, we derive the exact necessary-and-sufficient condition for ground-state overlap dominance: the initial and final sector Bloch vectors must have positive dot product for every momentum.
+This result proves the conjecture in classes where same-phase quenches enforce this geometric condition, but gives explicit same-phase counterexamples in Kitaev chains, where excited final eigenstates can dominate the overlap distribution.
+We further show that the same obstruction controls real-time Fisher-zero crossings, allowing dynamical quantum phase transitions without crossing an equilibrium phase boundary.

 The adiabatic theorem gives the reference point for spectral ordering under slow driving.
 In quantum mechanics, this line begins with the work of Born and Fock and was later put into a modern operator form by Kato.
 It has since been extended beyond the standard gap assumption in several directions \cite{BornFock1928,Kato1950,AvronElgart1999}.
 A sudden quench probes the opposite limit.
 One prepares the ground state of an initial Hamiltonian, changes a control parameter on a short time scale, and then asks how that state decomposes in the eigenbasis of the final Hamiltonian.
 This problem is central in nonequilibrium many-body physics because it fixes the spectral weights before one studies local observables, correlation functions, relaxation, or late-time ensembles \cite{CalabreseCardy2006,Cazalilla2006,RigolDunjkoOlshanii2007,Polkovnikov2011,Dziarmaga2010,EsslerFagotti2016}.